 Bottom Line

 Good outreach is short, specific, and asks for one small thing.
-The templates above have been tested at scale across commercial lending verticals.
+The templates above reflect patterns brokers use across commercial lending verticals.
 Start with the one that matches your best current industry, run 50 sends, and see what comes back.
 Iterate from there.